 - The UEFI (Unified Extensible Firmware Interface) systems should be allotted with 50-150MB /boot/efi partition along with an EFI (Extensible Firmware Interface) System Partition filesystem.

 Partitioning is an important procedure that helps users to utilize their storage systems or hard disk to the fullest.
-On Linux, you can perform the same with all the nine steps mentioned in the blog.
-Moreover, pay extra attention to points to consider before performing partitioning of your Linux system.
+You can extend partition in Linux with all the nine steps mentioned in the blog.
+Moreover, pay extra attention to the points to consider mentioned above before performing partitioning of your Linux system.